PX4/PX4-Devguide/ekf2_log_replay.md

 # EKF2 Log Replay
 This page shows you how you can tune the parameters of the EKF2 estimator by using the replay feature on a real flight log.
+It is based on the `sdlog2` logger.

 ## Introduction
 A developer has the possibility to enable onboard logging of the EKF2 estimator input sensor data.